brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 | | **Poison**: If the fang attack deals at least 5 damage, the target also suffers the stun bane. |
 | | **Trip**: Might vs. Toughness, inflict knockdown. |

-Whether this fight happens on the cliffs or the bridge, make it epic by capitalizing on the arachnids’ adept climbing ability.
-They crawl beneath the bridge or along the cliff face to outmaneuver foes.
-You can also make use of the knockdown bane in order to create moments of tension.
-If a spider succeeds at a knockdown attack, the targeted player is now hanging from the cliff or rope bridge.
-A subsequent knockdown attack would send them hurtling to their doom (so use with restraint).

 ### Adjusting Difficulty

 For parties smaller than five, adjust the number of arachnids so that there is one less than the number of PCs.
 For very large parties, do not use more than 6 arachnids, instead increasing their maximum hit points by 3 for each additional PC beyond the 7th.

- \ \

 +++ {.CalloutExample}
 ##### New Rules Unlocked: Multi-targeting and Complete Advantage/Disadvantage